stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 TOML replaces the INI file format.
 Avoid using INI files, even though the [module for INI support](https://docs.python.org/3/library/configparser.html) has not yet been removed from the Python standard library.

-### Use Modern File Formats for Data
+### Data Storage: Use Modern File Formats

 There are now data file formats that are open, standardized and portable.
 If possible, use these formats:

 - [JSON](https://en.wikipedia.org/wiki/JSON) - Plain-text format for data objects
-- [SQLite](https://sqlite.org) - Binary format for self-contained SQL database files
+- [SQLite](https://sqlite.org) - Binary format for self-contained and robust database files
-- [Apache Parquet](https://parquet.apache.org/) - Binary format for efficient column-based storage
+- [Apache Parquet](https://parquet.apache.org/) - Binary format for efficient storage of tabular data

 All of the versions of Python 3 include modules for [JSON](https://docs.python.org/3/library/json.html) and [SQLite](https://docs.python.org/3/library/sqlite3.html).
+Python dataframe libraries like [Pandas](https://pandas.pydata.org) support Parquet, JSON and SQLite.
+[DuckDB](https://duckdb.org/docs/stable/clients/python/overview) also supports all three formats.

 If you need to work with other data formats, consider using a modern file format in your application and adding features to import data or generate exports in other formats when necessary.

-> You can use DuckDB or Pandas to import and export data to Excel file formats.
+> DuckDB and Pandas include features to import and export data to other file formats, including Excel.

 In most cases, you should use the JSON format to transfer data between systems, especially if the systems must communicate with HTTP.
 JSON documents can be used for any kind of data.
 Every programming language and modern SQL database supports JSON.
 You can validate JSON documents with [JSON Schemas](https://json-schema.org/).
 [Pydantic](https://docs.pydantic.dev/) enables you to export your Python data objects to JSON and generate JSON Schemas from the data models.

+Each SQLite database is a single file.
 Use SQLite files for [data and configuration for applications](https://sqlite.org/appfileformat.html) as well as for queryable databases.
 They are arguably more portable and resilient than sets of plain-text files.
-SQLite is widely-supported, [designed to be resilient](https://sqlite.org/hirely.html) and the file format is [guaranteed to be stable and portable for decades](https://sqlite.org/lts.html).
+SQLite is widely-supported, [robust](https://sqlite.org/hirely.html) and the file format is [guaranteed to be stable and portable for decades](https://sqlite.org/lts.html).
 Each SQLite database file can safely be several gigabytes in size.

 > You can use SQLite databases for any kind of data.
 They can be used to [store and query data in JSON format](https://sqlite.org/json1.html), they hold plain text with [optional full-text search](sqlite.org/fts5.html), and they can store binary data.

-If you need to query a large set of tabular data, put a copy in [Apache Parquet](https://parquet.apache.org/) files and use that copy for analysis.
-The Parquet format is specifically designed for large-scale data operations.
-[DuckDB](https://duckdb.org/docs/stable/clients/python/overview.html) and dataframes like [Pandas](https://pandas.pydata.org) support the Parquet format, as well as JSON and SQLite.
+If you need to query a large set of tabular data, put a copy in [Apache Parquet](https://parquet.apache.org/) files and use that copy for your analysis.
+The Parquet format is specifically designed for large-scale data operations, and scales to tables with millions of rows.

 > I provide a separate article with more details about [modern data formats](https://www.stuartellis.name/articles/modern-data-file-formats/).